-6.1.2 Costs and benefits of regulation
+b) Costs and benefits of regulation

 Australia's major ports are national and international trade facilitators.
 Ports and associated infrastructure play a critical part in the markets and economies surrounding them.
-They are essential to the productivity and economic growth of Australia.72 However, ports and the services they provide have a tendency to be natural monopolies.
-Economic regulation of monopoly infrastructure seeks to protect, strengthen and supplement competitive market processes to improve the efficiency of the economy and increase the interests of Australians.
+They are essential to the productivity and economic growth of Australia.
+65 However, ports and the services they provide have a tendency to be natural monopolies.